 ¡A Su! – You will no doubt hear this one quite a bit.
 A su is a contraction of the phrase “A su madre”, and is a little more polite.
 Often used to express surprise, disbelief, or resignation, it literally means “To his/her/its”.
 A su madre is used just like “Wow” in English.
 “To your mother” would be one direct literal translation.

-Be careful using A su madre outside of Peru.
+Be careful using this phrase outside of Peru.
 Any phrase involving someone’s mother could easily be construed as an insult in other dialects.

 Manyas – “You know”.
 This word can be used as a question (“¿manyas?”) or a statement (“¡manyas!”).
 Very commonly used word in Peru.
 Used mostly among younger people but you can hear this expression anywhere.